Here’s 6 most complicated mediaeval Slovak castles

 Quarry stone dominated among the building materials of mediaeval castles.

-The maintenance of the extensive castle grounds after their completion was also a physically demanding activity.
-One of the proofs is the fact that some castles were not completed, others were significantly reduced to a smaller area during the Middle Ages, or were abandoned soon after.
+But the maintenance of the extensive castle grounds after their completion was also a physically demanding job.
+As a result, some castles were not completed, others were significantly reduced to a smaller area during the Middle Ages, or were abandoned soon after.

 The ranking of mediaeval megaprojects was prepared by Šimkovic in cooperation with Kláštorná, a mineral water brand.
 The volume of masonry, area, elevation and the length of walls were taken into account when putting the list together.